pri66/agrobiodiversity-climate-soil-analysis/README.md

 The project demonstrates an end-to-end geospatial machine learning workflow, including data preparation, spatial analysis, exploratory data analysis, predictive modelling, and model interpretation.

+## Key Results

+- Developed a Random Forest regression model to predict the Shannon Diversity Index using climate and soil variables.
+- Identified **BIO12 (Annual Precipitation)** as the most influential predictor of agrobiodiversity.
+- SHAP analysis revealed that precipitation and temperature variables had the strongest impact on biodiversity prediction.
+- Generated publication-quality GIS maps and machine learning visualizations for model interpretation.

 ## Project Objectives

 The main objectives of this project are: